pkesist/buildpal/Documentation/quickstart.rst

     Create runner which does compiler substitution.

-With this approach, a real process will be created, so excercise caution when passing -j.
-On the other hand, most modern hardware should not have any problems in spawning a hundred of these processes.
+With this approach, a real process will be created, so excercise caution when passing determining `-j`.
+On the other hand, :file:`bp_cl.exe` is small and relatively lightweight, so most modern hardware should not have any problems in running many concurrently.